Teach Honors Courses

 Honors Course Proposals and Guidelines

 To teach an HNRS course, a professor first makes a course proposal as described in the Honors Course Guidelines.
 The proposals, which include a proposed syllabus, are evaluated by the Honors Board with respect to their rigor, relevance, and originality.
-Upon approval, a course will be ready to be offered in a subsequent semester.
+Upon approval, a course should be ready to be offered in a subsequent semester.
 Any LSU professor from any department is welcome to propose a course.

 The French House